-These rules do not exceed other state rules or standards and in many instances, are less restrictive.
+These rules do not exceed standards in those states or federal standards.

 3. Identify any laws, rules, and other legal requirements that may duplicate, overlap, or conflict with the proposed rules.

 There are none identified.

 A. Explain how the rules have been coordinated, to the extent practicable, with other federal, state, and local laws applicable to the same activity or subject matter.
 This section should include a discussion of the efforts undertaken by the agency to avoid or minimize duplication.